Share this post on:

 According to Keirsey, everyone can engage in both observation and introspection.
 People are observant when they touch objects or otherwise perceive the world through their five senses.

 When people reflect and focus on their internal world, they are introspective.
-However, individuals cannot engage in observation and introspection at the same time.
-The extent to which people are more observant or reflective directly affects their behavior.
+However, individuals cannot engage in observation and introspection simultaneously.
+The extent to which people are more observant or reflective affects their behavior.

 People who are generally observant are more ‘down to earth.’
 They are more concrete in their worldview and focus on practical matters such as food, shelter, and their immediate relationships.
 Carl Jung used the word sensation when describing people who prefer concrete perception.